speechbrain/speechbrain/recipes/LibriSpeech/ASR/CTC/README.md

 ```

 # KenLM n-gram CTC rescoring
 To enable n-gram rescoring during the decoding, you can download the LibriSpeech official LM from [here](https://www.openslr.org/11/).
 Please make sure to install the extra dependencies first.
 Any KenLM language model may be used with this rescoring technique.
-Results are reported without rescoring.

 ```bash
 wget https://openslr.elda.org/resources/11/4-gram.arpa.gz